-Problem Probable Cause and Possible Re Consequences ecommended Actions Low Area in Crest Excessive settlement in the embankment or foundation directly beneath the low area in the crest, Establish monuments along length of crest to determine exact amount, location, and extent of settlement in crest.
-Internal erosion of embankment material.
-Foundation spreading to upstream and/or downstream direction.
+Problem Probable Cause and Possible Recommended Actions Consequences Low Area in Crest Excessive settlement in the embankment or foundation directly beneath the low area in the crest.
+Excessive settlement in the settlement in the crest.
+Settlement in the settlement in crest.
+Establish monuments along length of crest to determine exact amount, location, and extent of settlement in crest.
+Internal erosion of 2.
 Engineer should determine cause of low area and supervise all steps necessary to reduce possible threat to the dam and correct condition.
-Prolonged wind erosion of crest area.
-Improper final grading following construction.
+4. Prolonged wind erosion of crest area.
+5. Improper final grading following construction.
 Reduces freeboard available to pass flood flows safely through spillway.
-Reestablish uniform crest elevation over crest length by filling in low area using proper construction techniques.
+3. Reestablish uniform crest elevation over crest length by filling in low area using proper construction techniques.
 This should be supervised by engineer.
-Reestablish monuments across crest of dam and routinely monitor monuments to detect any settlement.
+4. Reestablish monuments across crest of dam and routinely monitor monuments to detect any settlement.

 Problem Probable Cause and Possible Consequences Recommended Actions Ruts Along Crest Inhibits easy access to all parts of crest.
 Drain standing water from ruts.
-Regrade and recompact crest to.
-Allows continued development of rutting. restore integrity and provide proper drainage to upstream Allows standing water to collect and saturate crest of dam.
+Regrade and recompact crest to Allows continued development of rutting. restore integrity and provide proper drainage to upstream Allows standing water to collect and saturate crest of dam.
+Slope.
 Provide gravel or road base material to accommodate traffic.
 Operating and maintenance vehicles can get stuck.
 Periodically maintain and regrade to prevent ruts reforming.